Food Safety and Quality Culture: What is the Auditor Looking For?

 The food and beverage industry has been shifting toward a proactive approach to safety and quality and away from a reactionary model for several years.
 The emphasis now is upon developing a strong Food Safety and Quality Culture (FSQC) within your organization.

-Fostering a commitment to excellence that permeates an organization helps proactively mitigate risks, enhance efficiency, and built consumer trust.
+Fostering a commitment to excellence that permeates an organization helps proactively mitigate risks, enhance efficiency, and build consumer trust.
 In short, your Food Safety and Quality Culture should influence how things are done throughout the organization – even if no one is watching.

 Which Food Safety Certifications Require a Food Safety and Quality Culture?